In a Nutshell

 Besides the regular releases, we release snapshots of the current development base irregularly.
 Please note that these snapshots may contain untested code, bugs, and unfinished documentation, since they are directly obtained from the source code repository.
 On the other hand, they contain the latest changes, improvements, and bug fixes.

-The snapshots contain some code-breaking changes that will be part of the next release.
-The Porting Guide explains these changes and how to rewrite source code written for OGDF v.2012.07 (Sakura).
-We also use a revised configuration system, please refer to the new installation instructions (Visual Studio and Linux/Mac).
+The snapshots may contain some code-breaking changes that will be part of the next release.
+The Porting Guide explains these changes and how to rewrite source code written for OGDF v.2015.05 (Baobab).
+We also transition our configuration system to CMake, please refer to the notes on using CMake.

 The reference documentation of the latest snapshot can be found here.